JamyGolden/plus-ui/readme.markdown

 ## Features
 * [BEM](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/) friendly
-* SCSS
+* SCSS used.
+Easy to customize components.
 * Simple and extensible API
-* NOS UI works ontop of default browser components therefore with JS disabled the default components still function.
+* NOS UI works ontop of default browser components therefore if JS is disabled the default components still function correctly.
-* Plays well with others - State changes to the custom form element are mirrored on the actual form elements themselves.
+* Plays well with others.
+State changes to the custom form element are mirrored on the actual form elements themselves.
 * IE7+ Support

 ## Component list